misfist/Multisite-Posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get posts from another child site in a multisite setup
+Get posts from any site in a multisite setup

 == Description ==

-Get posts from another child site in a multisite setup.
-You can also integrate the plugin into your theme file, very efficient.
-Offers shortcode and widget for feature usage.
+Get posts from any site in a multisite setup.
 Internationalization ready.
-Be sure to check our [official post](http://blogat.centilin.com/everything_it/web-design/wordpress/multisite-post-plugin-released/ "Multisite Posts Plugin") for updates/tweaks.

-> Shortcode Usage: [multisite_posts] with 4 options:
+You can access via
+* shortcode
+* widget
+* editor button

+Usage options:
-> * no - Number of Posts to display
+* Post No: Number of Posts to display
-> * cat_id - Name or ID of the category to grab post from
+* Category: Name or ID of the category to grab post from
-> * site_id - Numeric ID that presents the site.
-To find your site ID, follow [this tutorial](http://blogat.centilin.com/everything_it/web-design/wordpress/how-to-find-your-blog-id/ "How to find your blog ID")
+* Blog ID: Domain of the site that you would like to fetch posts from.
+If using shortcode directly, you need to find your Blog manually, follow [this tutorial](http://blogat.centilin.com/everything_it/web-design/wordpress/how-to-find-your-blog-id/ "How to find your blog ID")
-> * query - For Advanced users only.
+* Custom Query: For Advanced users only.
 Complete query (in array fashion) that's going to be applied to WP Query.
 For example: 'offset' => 0, 'category' => 'unknown', 'orderby' => 'post_date'

-> Widget Usage: Same options
+* Excerpt: check to show excepts
+* Thumbnail: check to show thumbnails

 == Installation ==